louisvillemetro-innovation/OPI2-Home/index.md

 project_tiles_button_path: http://projects.lsvll.io/
 people_headline: By the People, for the People
 people_lede_markdown: 'Government is not an abstract institution or a concept.
 Our government is us.
-Meet a few of the newest Design, Technology, & Innovation Fellows who have signed on for tours of duty:'
+Meet a few of the newest team members of the Office of Performance Improvement & Innovation who have joined our mission.'
 people_button_text: Meet the team
 people_button_path: "/about/"
 events_headline: Where We'll Be